turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/3-stake-fungible-token.md

 }
 ```

-Transfer call is a little more interesting because it involves cross contract calls:
+Transfer call is a little more interesting because it involves cross contract calls.
+It showcases how NEAR differs and
+stands out from other blockchains thanks to its sharded architecture.

 ![](../../../../.gitbook/assets/oysterpack-near-stake-token-transfer-call.png)

-- transfer call workflow will first transfer the tokens - it simply delegates to `ft_transfer()`
+- transfer call workflow will first transfer the tokens - it simply delegates to `ft_transfer()` as we saw above
-- then it invokes the receiver contract and registers a callback to itself to finalize the transfer
+- then it composes the async transfer call workflow using the [Promise][11] abstraction provided by the NEAR Rust SDK
+  - the Promise that is returned is not executed as part of the current block.
+The NEAR runtime will schedule the
+    the Promise to run async and kickoff the workflow in the next block.
+It will be executed on the shard that hosts the
+    receiver account.
+Once the `ft_on_transfer` call completes on the receiver account, then the NEAR runtime will
+    capture its output data and provide it as input data for the `ft_resolve_transfer_call`.
+The callback will be
+    scheduled in the next block to run on the shard that hosts the STAKE token contract.
 - the code uses what's called the high level cross contract pattern provided by NEAR Rust SDK.
 It works as follows:

 The remote function calls are declared as rust traits and annotated with the `#[ext_contract]` attribute.
 This attribute
-will be used to generate the more low level code to invoke the remote call on the external contract.
+will be used to generate the low level code to invoke the remote call on the external contract.
 For each external
-contract interface that is annotated a rust module is generated containing functions that map to the funtions defined
+contract interface that is annotated, a rust module is generated containing functions that map to the functions defined
 on the trait.
-I explicitly specify the module name in the attibute, i.e., `#[ext_contract(ext_transfer_receiver)]` specifies
+I explicitly specify the module name in the attribute, i.e., `ext_transfer_receiver` explicitly specifies
-the module name to be `ext_transfer_receiver`.
-The name is optional, and a default name will be generated based on the trait
+the module name.
+The name is optional, and a default name will be generated based on the trait name if not specified -
-name if not specified - but I prefer to be specific.
+but I prefer to be specific.

 ```rust
 #[ext_contract(ext_transfer_receiver)]
 pub trait ExtTransferReceiver {